Chart Color Schemes

 Cultural Diversity

-Bondi Beach is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Bondi Beach was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Bondi Beach has a high level of cultural diversity, with 22.6% of its population speaking a language other than English at home and 48.2% born overseas.
+Bondi Beach has a significant level of cultural diversity, with 22.6% of its population speaking a language other than English at home and 48.2% born overseas.
 The predominant religion in Bondi Beach is Christianity, accounting for 32.5% of the population.
-However, Judaism is notably overrepresented, comprising 8.3%, which is lower than the Greater Sydney average of 16.0%.
+However, Judaism is notably overrepresented compared to the Greater Sydney average, comprising 8.3% of Bondi Beach's population.

 Frequently Asked Questions - Diversity